dtudk/pythonsupport-page/docs/install/windows/automated.rst

     Change color?
 #.

-    The first thing you need to do is to open Powershell as an administrator.
-This can be done by opening the menu bar, then search for *Windows Powershell*.
-Once you see Windows Powershell, on the right hand side you can select *Run as administrator*.
+    The first thing you need to do is to open PowerShell as an administrator.
+This can be done by opening the menu bar, then search for *Windows PowerShell*.
+Once you see Windows PowerShell, on the right hand side you can select *Run as administrator*.
 If not, right-click the icon and select *Run as administrator*.

     .. todo::
-        insert image of how to open powershell as described above.
+        insert image of how to open PowerShell as described above.

 #.
     Next you need to copy the following line of code into your terminal and press enter: